Learning-Driven Exploration for Reinforcement Learning: Experiments

 \subsection{Value Iteration on Simple Linear Environment}

-We start our experiments by measuring the performance of EBE on a simple value iteration task.
-The reason for choosing this task is that it is devoid of many confounding complexities and provides better insight into used methods.
+We start experiments on a simple value iteration task as this task is devoid of many confounding complexities and provides better insight into used methods.
 Moreover, exact optimal $Q$-values, $Q^{*}(s,a)$ for all $(s,a) \in (\mathcal{S} \times \mathcal{A})$, can be computed analytically which helps monitor the learning progress.

 The environment is described in Figure \ref{fig:linear_environment_and_squared_error}(a).
 We use temporal difference based tabular Q-learning without eligibility traces to learn the optimal $Q$-values, $Q(s,a)$ for all $(s,a) \in (\mathcal{S} \times \mathcal{A})$.